-Prior to establishing her consultancy, Helga was Chief Executive Office of Hotham Mission Asylum Seeker Project, a UnitingCare agency providing housing and case work support to people seeking asylum.
+Prior to establishing her consultancy, Helga was CEO of Hotham Mission Asylum Seeker Project, a UnitingCare agency providing housing and case work support to people seeking asylum.
 Her background includes leadership roles in government, not-for-profit and membership organisations and experience in employment and industrial relations.

 Helga is a Barrister and Solicitor of the Supreme Court of Victoria and holds a Bachelor of Arts/Laws from Monash University.
-She is also a fellow of the Williamson Community Leadership Program.
-Her memberships include Australian Institute of Company Directors, International Coaching Federation, Fundraising Institute of Australia and the International Association of Public Participation.
+She is a fellow of the Williamson Community Leadership Program and her memberships include Australian Institute of Company Directors, International Coaching Federation, Fundraising Institute of Australia and the International Association of Public Participation.

-Helga is a Director on the Board Quality & Safety Committee and the People, Culture & Engagement Committee.
+Helga is a Director on the Board Quality and Safety Committee and the People, Culture and Engagement Committee.

 Appointed to the Board in September 2015